Learn about the key findings of the IEA International Computer and Information Literacy Study (ICILS) 2013.

 International Computer and Information Literacy Study

-ICILS asks how well students are prepared for life in the information age, and aims to answer several key questions about student CIL and its contexts:
+ICILS 2013 asked how well students are prepared for life in the information age, exploring several key questions about student CIL and its contexts:

 - How does student computer and information literacy vary within and between countries?